Sniadekk/rpi-home-radio/README.md

 ## Legal notes
 In a lot of countries broadcasting without permission is restricted, thus I do not take responsibility for harmful actions done with code made by me.
 Using small antennas, not capable of broadcasting signal strong enough to leave our property should not cause any harm to others, so please do not use stronger hardware than you need.

+## Contributing
+I would love to hear any suggestions about improvements and I would be even more happy for anyone willing to help and contribute, thus pull requests and issues are welcome!

 ## References
 Huge thanks to [miegl](https://github.com/miegl), creator of the [PiFmAdv](https://github.com/miegl/PiFmAdv) library without which the rusty-radio wouldn't exist!